EFVA’s latest Newsletters & Annual Reports

 Twitter and Instagram!

-ELIZABETH HART DALTON SCHOLARSHIP
+ELIZABETH HART DALTON SCHOLARSHIP IS OPEN FOR ANOTHER MONTH

 We wish to remember Elizabeth Hart Dalton’s many contributions by our scholarship.
 Elizabeth was a frequent and excellent speaker for the Tour de Midnight until she lost her battle with epilepsy.